PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

-## Single catchable exception per library/module
+## Single catchable exception type per library/module

 For anyone calling your code, it is useful to be able to catch any exception your code might throw with a single catch statement: